gregwebs/hamlet.js/README.md

 <b>spaces  </b>
 ```

 This library automatically adds white space *after* tags.
 If you do not want white space, you point it out with a `>` character, that you could think of as the end of the last tag, although you can still use it when separating content without tags onto different lines.
-You can also use the `>` if you want more than one space.
+You can also use a `>` if you want more than one space.

 ``` html
 <p>